rgreene-public-repos/EarthEngine/README.md

-# Presention of the use of Google Earth Engine
+# Presentation of the use of Google Earth Engine

 Demo presentation of using Google [Earth Engine](https://earthengine.google.com/) for business.